Ventilation–perfusion mismatch

-Pathogenesis
+In the respiratory system, ventilation/perfusion (V/Q) mismatch refers to the pathological discrepancy between ventilation (V) and perfusion (Q) resulting in an abnormal ventilation/perfusion (V/Q) ratio.
+Ventilation is a measure of the amount of inhaled air that reaches the alveoli, while perfusion is a measure of the amount of deoxygenated blood that reaches the alveoli through the capillary beds.
+Under normal conditions, ventilation-perfusion coupling keeps ventilation (V) at approximately 4 L/min and normal perfusion (Q) at approximately 5 L/min.
+Thus, at rest, a normal V/Q ratio is 0.8.
+Any deviation from this value is considered a V/Q mismatch.
+Maintenance of the V/Q ratio is crucial for preservation of effective pulmonary gas exchange and maintenance of oxygenation levels.
+A mismatch can contribute to hypoxemia and often signifies the presence or worsening of an underlying pulmonary condition.

-Consider some scenarios where there is a defect in ventilation and/ or perfusion of the lungs.
+Examples

 In a condition such as pulmonary embolism, the pulmonary blood flow is affected, thus the ventilation of the lung is adequate, however there is a perfusion defect.
 Gas exchange thus becomes highly inefficient leading to hypoxemia, as measured by arterial oxygenation.
-A ventilation perfusion scan or lung scintigraphy shows some areas of lungs being ventilated but not adequately perfused.
-This results in a raised Alveolar-arterial (A-a) gradient which is not responsive to supplemental oxygen.
+A ventilation perfusion scan or lung scintigraphy can be used to diagnose areas of lungs being ventilated but not adequately perfused.
+This results in a raised Alveolar-arterial (A-a) gradient which is responsive to supplemental oxygen.

 In conditions with right to left shunts, there are also ventilation perfusion defects with high A-a gradients.
-However, the raised A-a gradients in these cases are responsive to oxygen therapy.
+Hypoxemia is difficult to correct with supplemental oxygen and is associated with a widened A-a gradient.
 In cases of right to left shunts more of deoxygenated blood mixes with oxygenated blood from the lungs and thus to a small extent the condition might neutralize the high A-a gradient with pure oxygen therapy.

 Patient with parenchymal lung diseases will have an increased A-a gradient with moderate response to oxygen therapy.

 A patient with hypoventilation will have complete response to 100% oxygen therapy.

 Diagnosis

-To check whether we are suffering from ventilation perfusion mismatch or not, we need to get a lung scan.
-It is a simple test to check ventilation and perfusion separately.
+To differentiate between a ventilation perfusion mismatch or not, a lung scan is performed.
+The ventilation and perfusion are measured separately.
 If both scans are done simultaneously then it is called as V/Q scan.
 Ventilation Scan is done first as it is easy to wash out tracer gas from lungs with the help of hyperventilation than clearing the tracer radioactive material from blood.

 Indication: It is most commonly done in suspected case of pulmonary embolism.